MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/funnel-sequence-plugin.md

 |2007-01-01 00:00:00.0000000|Coastal Flood|1|
 |2007-01-01 00:00:00.0000000|Tropical Storm|1|

-* Table #3: show all distinct events grouped by next event.
-For example, second line shows that there were total 143 events of `Hail` that happened after  `Tornado`
+* Table #3: shows all distinct events grouped by next event.
+For example, the second line shows that there were a total of 143 events of `Hail` that happened after `Tornado`.

 |`StartTime`|`next`|`dcount`|
 |---------|-----|------|